 A subcommittee of the Classics minor committee will approve the winner of the award.

 Please send a brief letter of application and copy of unofficial transcripts to Dr Stephen Chappell, Co-ordinator of the Classics Minor, Dept of History, James Madison University, MSC 2001, Harrisonburg, VA 22807.
 Your letter should address your commitment to the study of Classical Studies.
-The deadline for 2010 is Friday 5th March.
 The scholarship will be awarded in April contingent on successful completion of the requirements.

 The Mary A. Jackson Award is awarded to the Senior history major with the highest overall grade point average.
 It is designed to recognize achievement and encourage students to continue their education.